As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How long can ice wine last unopened?

-TIP: If you are interested in learning more about how wine ages, please check out this helpful article we wrote.
+TIP: If you are interested in learning more about how wine ages, check out this helpful article.
 Additionally, you may be a lover of cheap wine like I am.
-If you are, this article will help you determine which cheap wines should be aged and which ones should be drunk immediately.
+If you are, this article will help you determine which cheap wines should be aged and which you should drink immediately.

-Under perfect conditions ice wine can last for years.
-Also impacting the length of time ice wine will last is the quality, the vintage, and the grapes used.
+Under perfect conditions, ice wine can last for years.
+Also impacting the length of time ice wine will last are the quality, the vintage, and the grapes used.